hemantmudgal/CSharpBasicToAdvanceLevel/AdvanceTopics/EventsAndDelegates/EventAndDelegate.md

      Defining delegate in the publisher class.
         public delegate void VideoEncodeEventHandler(object source, EventArgs arg);

 - 2.Define an event based on that delegate. public event VideoEncodeEventHandler VideoEncoded;

 - 3.Raise an event.
         protected virtual void OnVideoEncoded(){
                 if(VideoEncoded != null)
                 VideoEncoded(this, EventArgs.Empty);
         }

-- 4.Event publisher method should be protected, virtual and void and in the naming convetion should be start with "On".
+- 4.Event publisher method should be protected, virtual and void and in the naming convetion should be start with "On".nd in the naming convetion should be start with "On".